Odaimoko/MACH-Pytorch/README.md

 usage: train.py [-h] [--rep REP] --model MODEL --dataset DATASET [--gpus GPUS]

 optional arguments:
-  -h, --help         show this help message and exit --rep REP          Which reptition to train.
+  -h, --help            show this help message and exit --rep REP, -r REP     Which reptition to train.
 Default 0.
+  --model MODEL, -m MODEL
+                        Path to the model config yaml file.
+  --dataset DATASET, -d DATASET
-  --model MODEL      Path to the model config yaml file --dataset DATASET  Path to the data config yaml file --gpus GPUS        A string that specifies which GPU you want to use, split
+                        Path to the data config yaml file.
+  --gpus GPUS, -g GPUS  A string that specifies which GPU you want to use,
-                     by comma.
+                        split by comma.
 Eg 0,1.
 Default 0.
 ```

+Example: `python src/train.py --rep 0 --model $MODEL_CONFIG $DATASET_CONFIG --gpus 0`

 Training script trains model for only one repetition.
 It creates a `models` directory in which trained models are saved.
 The structure of the directory is